David-VTUK/rh-exam-study-notes/01-implement-images-using-podman.md

 ## Understand and use environment variables inside images

-Environment variables are primarialy used to manage configurations settings for applications running inside a container.
+Environment variables are primarily used to manage configurations settings for applications running inside a container.
 They provide a way to inject configuration data into a container.
 This can include database connection settings, external API keys, or any other configuration that you might want to change without modifying the container image.

 To define an environment variable in a container image definition the instruction `ENV` is used